klaas-wie/Oryx_data_project/README.md

     REDO manual changes if you delete the existing CSV, I've tracked them and commented them out.
     """

 use check_csv.py to inspect the csv.
+If you check the NO_DATE_FOUND rows, it asks if you want to save the csv.
+You can manually check the dates for certain losses and merge them later if you want.
+I have done this myself already, but there might be new rows without a date with new runs.
+There are a couple hundred rows where the date is unknown to me.

 On possibility of wrong dates using the OCR:
 - When there's a youtube clip used as visual confirmation, it's possible that the timestamp of the youtube bar is seen as a correct date if it falls within the > 2022 range.
 I have manually corrected the ones that give year >2025, but it's possible that some timestamps look like a 2022-2025 date.
 This number is probably very small.